TheAnig/theanig.github.io/_posts/2018-07-26-deep-learning-methods-for-quotable-text.md

 ## Method
 At its core, the given task can be formulated as a text classification problem.
 As such, I plan to employ the traditional methods for text classification and then tweak them for the task at hand.
-From current literature available literature that compares the performance of these techniques on the standard IMDb dataset, I have chosen TextCNN (using the GloVe embeddings) and an LSTM classifier as focal techniques that will be applied to the problem to see how it compares to the existing techniques discussed above.
+From current literature available literature that compares the performance of these techniques on the standard IMDb dataset, I have chosen TextCNN (using the GloVe embeddings) as focal technique that will be applied to the problem to see how it compares to the existing techniques discussed above.

 TextCNN model was chosen because of its flexibility that allows for a lot more granular tweaking which can help increase performance for our given task.
-LSTM Classifier was also used to give another model to compare it to.

 The test hypothesis for this project is to check whether this model is able to match the performance of the traditional techniques in their respective data and see how it performs.